nrfconnect/sdk-nrfxlib/nrf_security/doc/drivers.rst

 The legacy Mbed TLS APIs can be configured by setting the option kconfig:`CONFIG_NORDIC_SECURITY_BACKEND` instead of setting the option kconfig:`CONFIG_NRF_SECURITY`.

-Additionally either :kconfig:`CONFIG_CC3XX_BACKEND` or :kconfig:`CONFIG_OBERON_BACKEND` must be enabled.
+Additionally either :kconfig:option:`CONFIG_CC3XX_BACKEND` or :kconfig:option:`CONFIG_OBERON_BACKEND` must be enabled.

 .. note::
-   Enabling the CryptoCell by using :kconfig:`CONFIG_CC3XX_BACKEND` in a non-secure image of a TF-M build will have no effect.
+   Enabling the CryptoCell by using :kconfig:option:`CONFIG_CC3XX_BACKEND` in a non-secure image of a TF-M build will have no effect.